 Antique rose, warm taupe, and faded gold — nostalgic and soft.

 Showing best-match colors.
-Most results are from Dunn-Edwards.
+Most results are from Sherwin-Williams.

 Vintage palettes depend on desaturation more than any other style.
 The defining quality of vintage color isn't any particular hue — it's the washed-out, sun-faded quality that comes from reduced saturation.
 New paint in bright, vivid tones never reads as vintage, regardless of the color chosen.
 The palette here captures that quality: every tone has been grayed and softened.